-Data Partitioning is a partitioning technique of dividing the data into independent components.
-It is a way of partitioning data into smaller pieces so that data can be easily accessed and becomes manageable at a much finer level.
-Database partitioning is the backbone of modern distributed database management systems.
-Data Partitioning is very useful in improving the scalability and performance of the system.
-It enhances the manageability and availability of the service and effectively reduces the cost of storing a large amount of data.
+Data partitioning or sharding is a technique of dividing data into independent components.
+It is a way of splitting data into smaller pieces so that data can be efficiently accessed and managed.
+Database partitioning is the backbone of modern system design, which helps to improve scalability, manageability, and availability.

 Polling is a technique that allows the servers to push information to a client.
 Long polling is a version of traditional polling that allows the server to send data to a client whenever available.
 It involves the Client requesting information from the server in the same way that standard polling does, but with the caveat that the server may not respond right away.
 A complete answer is delivered to the Client once the data is accessible.